 Do you have a mentor or people you ask for advice?

 I’ve been so fortunate to have met teachers and advisors that have become my mentors on this journey.
-Sometimes the entrepreneurs path can be a little bit lonely, and if you are trying to do everything on your own, you are not going to get everything done perfectly, it’s important to have people who are experienced in fields you feel less comfortable in.
+Sometimes the entrepreneurs path can be a little bit lonely, and if you are trying to do everything on your own, you are not going to get everything done perfectly.
+It’s important to have people who are experienced in areas you feel less comfortable in.

 If you did not have your own company, what would you be doing?

 I think I would be still in the bridal fashion industry, but creating on-demand, unique pieces.
 Maybe a small atelier where we created bespoke gowns.

 Madrid is my favourite city, and Mexico is my happy place for vacation and rest.